 There’s at least one serious problem with this idea:

-The Rig Veda and the Avesta – ancient scriptures of Hinduism and Zoroastrianism (Mazdaism), respectively – are something like 1000 years older than the Chinese name hu ma, at very least.
+The Rig Veda and the Avesta – ancient scriptures of Hinduism and Zoroastrianism (Mazdaism), respectively – are at a bare minimum something like 1000 years older than the Chinese name hu ma.

 Hu (胡) was a name used by the early Chinese for peoples to their west such as the Scythians, Sogdians, Xiongnu, and perhaps even Indians.
 There’s quite a strong negative connotation to hu, similar to ‘barbarian’, though the meaning can simply be ‘foreigner from the west / north’, such as a nomad or urban oasis dweller from Central Asia or the Eurasian Steppe.
 The Hu proper were the Sogdians.

-Hu ma – meaning roughly ‘Scythian hemp’ or ‘Sogdian hemp’ – can and could denote a range of western oilseed and fibre crops such as sesame and flax (linseed), which the Han Chinese began to encounter as they ventured westward into the valleys and deserts of Central Asia.
+Hu ma means roughly ‘Scythian hemp’ or ‘Sogdian hemp’.
+The name can and could denote a range of western oilseed and fibre crops such as sesame and flax (linseed).
+These are crops that the Han Chinese began to encounter as they ventured westward into the valleys and deserts of Central Asia.

-In fact, it seems quite unclear whether hu ma ever did refer to high-THC Cannabis (i.e., subsp. indica), even though this was certainly used ritually by the Scythians around what’s now Xinjiang and far to the west in what are now southern Russia and Ukraine – for more on which, see Berthold Laufer’s discussion in Sino-Iranica.
+But it seems quite unclear whether ‘hu ma’ ever did refer to high-THC Cannabis (i.e., subsp. indica), even though this was certainly used ritually by the Scythians around what’s now Xinjiang and far to the west in what are now southern Russia and Ukraine.
+For more on this question, see Berthold Laufer’s discussion in Sino-Iranica.

-To this uncertainty add that, for the hu ma > Homa idea, there’s a fundamental problem with how 胡麻 would have been pronounced in ancient Chinese, plus the fact that Homa would be pronounced ‘hōm’.
+Add to this uncertainty two more major problems for the hu ma > Homa idea, namely how 胡麻 would have been pronounced in ancient Chinese, plus the fact that Homa would have been pronounced ‘hōm’.

-The name ‘Soma / Haoma / Homa’ in reality denotes something like “that which is pressed, extract” (from Av. hu-, Skt. su-, “press, pound”).
-These ritual drinks were probably common to the shared ancestors of the Old Iranian and Old Indian peoples, far back into prehistory, long before the Axial Age and the era of Chinese adventure into the Western Regions (西域).
+The names ‘Soma / Haoma / Homa’ in reality denote something like “that which is pressed; extract.”
+They derive from Avestan ‘hu’ and Sanskrit ‘su’, meaning ‘press’ or ‘pound’.
+These ritual drinks were probably common to the shared ancestors of the Old Iranian and Old Indian peoples, far back into prehistory – in other words, a long, long time before the Axial Age and the era of Chinese adventure into the Western Regions (西域).

 For authoritative Scythian chat, check out this excellent lecture by ace archaeologist, Barry Cunliffe: